cmgriffing/angular-18n-presentation/src/01-intro.md

 - ngx-translate - http://www.ngx-translate.com/

 <div class="notes">
+There are a few other smaller libs but these are the big two options.

 Angular has the ability to inject the values at AOT compile time when most other frameworks and solutions rely on run-time injection.

 ngx-translate happens at run-time.
-This means two sets of translations could ship to the user.
+This means two sets of translations could ship to the user as it swaps out the default.

 Important: Ask about audience familiarity with AOT/JIT.
 </div>